ucl-isd/moodle-block_my_feedback/README.md

 It currently supports assignment, quiz, and turnitin.

-It outputs some UCL specific elements which you can remove from mustahce template.
+It outputs some UCL specific elements which you can remove from mustache template.

 # Version 2.0